surfer190/fixes/security/applied-cryptography-notes.md

 ### Steganography

 Hiding secret messages in other messages - like invisible ink, pin puntures.
-MOre recently messages are hidden in graphic images.
+More recently messages are hidden in graphic images.
 Replacing the least significant bit of each byte with bits of a message.
+You can store a 64 kilobyte message in a 1024 x 1024 grayscale image.

+### Substitution and Transposition Ciphers

+Before computers - character based algorithms were used.
+Subsituting or transposing (changing the order) characters.
+These days the philosphy remains the same just that work is done on bits instead of characters - a change in the alphabet size from 26 to 2.

+Types of Substitution Ciphers:

+* simple substitution (monoalphabetic) - each character is recplaced with a corresponding ciphertext character
+* homophonic substitution - single character can map to one of several ciphertext characters
+* polygram subsititution - blocks of characters are encrypted in groups
+* polyalphabetic substitution - multiple simple substitution ciphers

+Caesar cipher - each plaintext character is subsituted with that 3 to the right - modulo 26.

+In transposition ciphers the plaintext remains the same but the order of characters is shuffled around.

+Simple columnar transposition is writing the horizontal plaintext as ciphertext vertically.

+Transposition is troublesome as it uses lots of memory and requires messages to be shorter than a certain length.

+#### Rotor Machines

+Mechanical automation of encryption.
+A 4-rotor machine takses substitution from the output of one rotar as input to the next.
+The combination of rotors and gearing makes it secure.

+Best example is the German Engima from World War 2.
+The German Enigma had three rotors, chosen from a set of five, a plugboard that slightly permuted the plaintext, and a reflecting rotor that caused each rotor to oper­ ate on each plaintext letter twice

+### Simple XOR

+Exclusive OR.
+A standard operation on bits.

+...a lot of good info in this book...just it goes a bit too deep on certain subjects and fundamentals are not concisely explained.
+It is a tad long winded for someone not wanting to study cryptography.

+## Source

+* Applied Cryptography Protocols, Algorithms and Source Code in C - Bruce Schneier